-Hundreds of years of first rate theatre, art and music have produced a sophisticated and cultured society: Prague citizens like their galleries and theatres to the same extent as tourists, basking in the artistic gems of the Habsburg era, and the illustrious artistic innovations which characterised the developing nationalism throughout the nineteenth century.
-Concert ticket prices and ticket prices for other city performances are still quite competitive, compared with other countries, and enable people (i.e. tourists as well as locals) from every walk of life to participate in the rich cultural scene of Prague.
+Hundreds of years of the first-rate theatre, art and music have produced a sophisticated and cultured society: Prague citizens like their galleries and theatres to the same extent as tourists, basking in the artistic gems of the Habsburg era and the illustrious artistic innovations which characterised the developing nationalism throughout the nineteenth century.
+Concert ticket prices and ticket prices for other city performances are still quite competitive, compared with other countries, and enable people (i.e. tourists and locals) from every walk of life to participate in the rich cultural scene of Prague.

-Nonetheless, highbrow artistic critique is not always dominant: the Czech Republic is among the leading producers of beer in the world, and individuals are also very keen on home drinking in the innumerable beer halls of the city, or visiting smoky jazz clubs or rock bars.
-The café culture which influenced lots of the artists of the city, from Kundera to Kafka, is now essentially consigned to history.
-Thus, you would be far more likely to witness people eating an ice lolly, getting some fresh air on one of the numerous parkland stretches, or driving round town in a Czech produced Škoda car, than debating philosophy.
+Nonetheless, highbrow artistic critique is not always dominant: the Czech Republic is among the leading producers of beer in the world, and individuals are also very keen on home drinking in the innumerable beer halls of the city or visiting smoky jazz clubs or rock bars.
+The café culture, which influenced lots of the city’s artists, from Kundera to Kafka, is now essentially consigned to history.
+Thus, you would be far more likely to witness people eating an ice lolly, getting some fresh air on one of the numerous parkland stretches, or driving around town in a Czech produced Škoda car than debating philosophy.

 Since 1989, lots of things have changed for both Prague and its’ residents.
-Young people have grown up enjoying the kind of freedom which has long been enjoyed by youngsters in the western world.
+Young people have grown up enjoying the kind of freedom that youngsters in the western world have long enjoyed.
 Indeed, in some respects, Prague does not differ too much from many other big European cities.
 The city is now packed with overseas clothing store chains, which sell identical fashions in Paris, Milan and London.
 Virtually everyone owns a cell phone, sales of CDs are dominated by all the same bands you hear about elsewhere, and there’s a well-developed Czech rock and pop scene.

 Notwithstanding this, Prague is still among the most picturesque and intriguing places to visit in Europe.
 Quiet corners, or even entire districts, can be discovered by anyone willing to put the effort in.
-The fact that the city is able to fulfil the varied wants of all these cosmopolitan groups of individuals, is a testament to Prague’s ability to cling on to its’ diverse treasures.
+The fact that the city can fulfil the varied wants of all these cosmopolitan groups of individuals is a testament to Prague’s ability to cling to its’ diverse treasures.